Professor Jacob C Dunn

 Yes

-Jacob is a behavioural ecologist, broadly interested in the biology and evolution of communication systems in humans and other animals (mostly primates).
+Jake Dunn is a behavioural ecologist, broadly interested in the biology and evolution of communication systems in humans and other animals (mostly primates).
+He is the Principal Investigator of the Primate Evolution and Ecology Research (PEER) Group.

 [email protected]